-Maryland is known for their crab cakes due to the abundance of blue crab in the Chesapeake Bay, but you can find beautiful lump crab meat in every state.
+Maryland is known for its crab cakes due to the abundance of blue crab in the Chesapeake Bay, but you can find beautiful lump crab meat in every state.
 Make simple delicious crab cakes from scratch, then smother them in this tasty sauce along with a little sliced lemon and some added herbs.
-This recipe is also great way to jazz up store-bought crab cakes when you're short on time.
+This recipe is also a great way to jazz up store-bought crab cakes when you're short on time.

 You definitely want to use a food processor or high-speed blender to prepare this sauce.
-It not only creates the best creamy texture, but also cuts down on all the steps — there's no need to chop the capers or garlic ahead of time, so you can keep your hands clean and use less dishes.
+It not only creates the best creamy texture, but also cuts down on all the steps — there's no need to chop the capers or garlic ahead of time, so you can keep your hands clean and use fewer dishes.
 Just blend and enjoy.

 Don't just limit this sauce to crab cakes.
 It's also great with other fried seafood like shrimp or cod.
 You can even dip some French fries into it!

 - 1 teaspoon creole seasoning